Destinations Greece The Cyclades Mykonos

 €€€

-Must ordertomato fritters + the catch of the day
+Must orderlobster orzo + the catch

 Fokos Taverna